Animus-Blue/data-cruncher/docs/views.md

 ];
 ```

-you can create a join by passing in the collection name you have used when adding the collection and the key to the reference:
+you can create a join by passing in the collection name you have used when adding the collection and the property to the reference:

 ```js
 const cruncher = new Cruncher();